benchristel/sindarin/the-elvish-language.md

 Tolkien's languages have many imitators in fantasy literature, probably because they balance nicely between familiar and exotic.
 If you pronounce Sindarin like Latin or Greek you won't be far off.

-It's nice that Sindarin's spelling is _phonetic_, so each sound has only one possible spelling, and each letter (or letter combination) almost always represents the same sound.
+It's nice that Sindarin's spelling is _phonetic_, so each sound has only one possible spelling.
 Still, Tolkien uses some sounds and spellings that differ enough from English to deserve mention.

 ### Consonants